 If a virus, or bacteria caused by parasites, enters the blood stream, it can be carried to the brain where an inflammatory action, or encephalitis, may occur.
 This can lead to swelling of the brain tissue, bleeding within the brain, and even permanent brain damage.
-People with weak immune systems, children, and the elderly are most susceptible to encephalitis, although it can affect anyone.
+People with weak immune systems, children, and the elderly are most susceptible, although it can affect anyone.

-The cause of encephalitis is oftentimes a mystery, unless a widespread outbreak is documented.
+The cause is often a mystery, unless a widespread outbreak is documented.
 In some cases, insects carrying a virus will infect a community and the cause can be pinpointed.
 In isolated cases of the condition, it’s more difficult to determine a cause.
-Although viruses and bacteria are believed to account for the majority of cases, specific germs have been found in less than fifty percent of encephalitis patients.
+Although viruses and bacteria are believed to account for the majority of cases, specific germs have been found in under fifty percent of encephalitis patients.

 If a patient is positively diagnosed with encephalitis, an antibiotic treatment is generally prescribed immediately, especially if the cause is unknown.
 The acute phase, or time when the brain is swollen, lasts for up to two weeks, and the symptoms may gradually or suddenly dissipate after this time.
 Further treatment is dependent upon the cause of the condition, and may include anti-viral drugs, steroids to reduce swelling, and narcotics given for pain relief.
 After the acute phase is over, the focus is shifted to rehabilitation and treatment for brain damage or any other lingering problems.